zecarlos94/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/Arcade/Arcade.md

 ### User Steps, with only manual configurations ( harder )

 > In this section we present the steps to create a new simulation, using only the Widget APIs developed, which requires a more 'conscious' user.
 The following steps will be the necessary steps to create a new demo within PVSio-web.

+> Currently it is possible to test the functional demo 'arcade', <http://localhost:8082/demos/arcade_game_simulator/>, i.e., to test the interactions PVS-Arcade Widget.
+That is, to use PVS instructions to maintain the simulation state.

 1. **Create the desired track either using methods that generate the track randomly or using methods that generate the track based on the provided layout.**